Penguinatorz/CEN-4930C-Scrap/README.md

 The data takes information from the websites and place into a database in sql server.
 Using python and beautiful soup I was successful and retrieving the data taking information every day for 7 days.

+The main scrapper file is the amazonScraper.py, walmartScraper.py

+To set up database look into this function in the python script

+conn = pyodbc.connect('Driver={SQL Server};'
+                      'Server=JOANCORAL\SQLEXPRESS;'
+                      'Database=ScrapData;'
+                      'Trusted_Connection=yes;')

+Work around configuring into your database information.